 We are developing CBP-174, a peripherally acting, small molecule H3R antagonist, for oral administration to treat chronic pruritus associated with skin inflammation.
 CBP-174 is currently being evaluated in a Phase 1 dose-escalation study in healthy subjects.
 Our preclinical models have indicated that CBP-174 led to reductions in scratching in mice within the first 30 minutes of dosing, which could potentially translate to rapid reduction in pruritus in the clinic.

-- Connect Biopharma Announces Positive Long-Term Data from the China Pivotal Trial of Rademikibart in Patients with Moderate-to-Severe Atopic Dermatitis
+- Connect Biopharma Announces Positive Rademikibart Global Phase 2b Topline Results in Adult Patients with Moderate-to-Severe Persistent Asthma

-- Connect Biopharma to Announce Long-Term Data from the China Pivotal Trial of Rademikibart in Patients with Moderate-to-Severe Atopic Dermatitis on November 21, 2023
+- Connect Biopharma to Announce Top-Line Data from the Global Phase 2b Trial of Rademikibart in Patients with Moderate-to-Severe Asthma on December 12, 2023